VeronikaVasilchikova/REST_API_VUE_Contacts/README.md

 - Node.js/Express (a server part);
 - MongoDB (a data store).

-To start this project open the commad line and implement the following command:
+To see this project follow follow the instructions:
-- npm start.
+- open your commad line and enter npm start;
+- open your browser and enter http://localhost:3000/